Asteroid Observing Program Coordinator:

 To qualify for an AL's Asteroid Program Certificate, you must be a member of the Astronomical League, either through an affiliated society or as a Member-at-Large, and you must observe and confirm the required number of asteroids.

 Your observations should be recorded in a notebook or on a computer and should include: the location(latitude and longitude), date and time of the observation, the number and name of the asteroid, seeing and transparency, and the instrument used.
 If working visually, each observation should include a sketch showing the position of the asteroid in relation to the nearby stars.
 Each asteroid must be observed at least twice in different positions, and at the time of the second observation you must verify that the object is no longer in the position where it was observed the first time.
 If using CCD imaging, it is sufficient to either print the two positions or measure them and simply report the positions of the asteroid according to standard astrometric procedures.

 Submitting for Certification

-To receive your certificate and award pin, you should send a copy of your observations to:
+To receive your certificate and award pin, you should send a copy of your observations along with your name, mailing address, email, phone number club affiliation, and to whom the certification should be sent, to:

 Asteroid Observing Program Coordinator: